BestTimesToVisit.com Logo

 Taxis and Ride-Sharing (e.g., Bolt)

-Cost:Taxis are metered and can be expensive, starting around 100 NOK (approx. $10 USD) for short trips.
-Bolt prices vary but are generally more competitive than traditional taxis.
+Cost:Taxis are metered, with starting fares around 100 NOK (approx. $10 USD) and significant per-kilometer charges.
+Bolt prices vary but are generally competitive with taxis.
+Expect to pay upwards of 300-500 NOK (approx. $30-50 USD) for a trip across town.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.